adobe/aio-cli-plugin-aem-cloud-service-migration/README.md

 ## Command: `aio aem-migration:workflow-migrator`

-This command migrates asset processing workflows from on-premise or AMS deployments of AEM to processing profiles and OSGi configurations for use in AEM Assets as a Cloud Service..
+This command migrates asset processing workflows from on-premise or AMS deployments of AEM to processing profiles and OSGi configurations for use in AEM Assets as a Cloud Service.

 Please see [here](https://github.com/adobe/aem-cloud-migration/blob/master/README.md)
  to know more about how the tool works, known limitations and what needs to be handled manually.